-Coming up next for Urata is Thomas McCarthy’s comedy The Cobbler starring Adam Sandler and Dustin Hoffman that premieres at this year’s Toronto Film Festival, the highly anticipated Paddington based on the classic British book series starring Nicole Kidman and voiced by Ben Whishaw, and the Warner Bros. crime romance Focus directed by Glenn Ficarra and John Requa starring Will Smith and Margot Robbie, and CBS Films’ holiday comedy Love the Coopers starring Olivia Wilde, John Goodman, and Diane Keaton.
+Urata’s most recent works include Thomas McCarthy’s comedy The Cobbler starring Adam Sandler and Dustin Hoffman that premiered at the Toronto Film Festival, the critically acclaimed Paddington based on the classic British book series starring Nicole Kidman and voiced by Ben Whishaw, and the Warner Bros. crime romance Focus directed by Glenn Ficarra and John Requa starring Will Smith and Margot Robbie, and CBS Films’ holiday comedy Love the Coopers starring Olivia Wilde, John Goodman, and Diane Keaton.
 Up next for Urata is Paramount Pictures’ Fun House starring Tina Fey and Margot Robbie.

 Urata left his native New York to play music in Chicago, then moved to Denver where he formed DeVotchKa.
 Their music, in particular the song “Till the End of Time,” left its impression on the indie hit Little Miss Sunshine, and Urata has enjoyed an impressive stay in film ever since.